Froots 0.1 Beta — the first public build

 A local-first markdown workspace.
 Your notes are plain .md files in a folder you pick.
 Every save is auto-committed to a local git repo inside the workspace.
 Nothing is in a proprietary format; if Froots disappeared tomorrow, you'd still have every byte you ever wrote in a format any editor can open.

 An always-on agent with real memory.
-The right pane is an assistant that can read your vault, edit files, hit connected integrations, and talk to any Claude-compatible or OpenAI-compatible endpoint.
+The right pane is an assistant that can read your vault, edit files, use connected integrations, and work with whichever model setup you already prefer.
 What makes it useful beyond "a chat window in your notes app":

 Three trust levels.
 Careful prompts before every tool call.
 Balanced prompts once per session for destructive actions.
 Yolo doesn't prompt.
 Per-tool scoping lets you allow reads but not writes (or shell, or network) for any agent.